brainupdaters/drlm-docs/docs/source/ErrorReporting.rst

 Configure nsca-ng (Nagios based) reporting
 ------------------------------------------

 In order to configure Nagios Error reporting on DRLM, the Nagios NSCA Client must be installed.

 .. note:: We're using nsca-ng because nsca is deprecated, but if you have nsca DRLM supports it

 **Debian 7/8**

 ::

-  $ apt-get install nsca-client-ng
+  $ apt-get install nsca-ng-client

 **RHEL/Centos 6/7**

-nsca-client-ng is not in the repositories, it can be downloaded from:
+if nsca-ng-client is not in the repositories, it can be downloaded from:

         * https://www.nsca-ng.org/